bleumi/bleumi-pay-sdk-ruby/README.md

 The Bleumi Pay SDK is a one-stop shop to help you integrate Algorand, Ethereum, ERC-20 and xDai payments and/or payouts into your business or application.
 The SDK bundles [Bleumi Pay API](https://pay.bleumi.com/docs/#introduction) into one SDK to ease implementation and support.

-bleumi-pay-sdk-ruby is a Ruby library that provides an interface between your Rubu=y application and [Bleumi Pay API](https://pay.bleumi.com/docs/#introduction).
+bleumi-pay-sdk-ruby is a Ruby library that provides an interface between your Ruby application and [Bleumi Pay API](https://pay.bleumi.com/docs/#introduction).
 This tutorial covers the basics, including examples, needed to use the SDK.

 ## Getting Started